freerange/pair-programming-presentation/presentation.md

 ^
 - Pairing is...
 [Read the quote]
-- Obviously this doesn't mean that you're both trying to type at the same time.
+- Obviously this doesn't mean that you're both trying to type at the same time, just that you're focussed on a single output.

 ---